enricllagostera/ponte/process/to-do.md

 ## Wishlist

+- [ ] Merging system for putting together multiple config files for the same repo
+- [ ] Make encodings take up the whole line where the commit hash or keyword appears
+- [ ] Show metadata on sources
+- [ ] Import hashtags from commit messages and devlogs
+- [ ] Improve blogroll view layout
 - [ ] Change relative links to GitHub links in devlogs
 - [ ] Allow importing from wiki as individual files or as folder compilations
 - [ ] Load commits from wiki repo and display in commit feed